hneiva/tctop/README.md

 This will:
 1. Download the `task-graph.json` from the decision task
 2. Extract all tasks with kind "test" from the task graph
-3. Download `resource-usage.json` artifacts concurrently from test tasks
+3. Download `profile_resource-usage.json` artifacts concurrently from test tasks
 4. Compute average CPU percent, virtual memory, and IO rate
 5. Display three ranked tables showing the top tasks per metric
+6. Display per-task-type aggregations with average and max values

 **Note:** Taskcluster tasks and artifacts expire after a period of time (typically 1 year for artifacts).
 If you encounter "Task not found" or "Resource not found" errors, the decision task or its associated test tasks may have expired.
 Use a recent decision task ID from an active Taskcluster instance.